Ubuntu: History

-Ubuntu is currently funded by Canonical Ltd. On 8 July 2005, Mark Shuttleworth and Canonical announced the creation of the Ubuntu Foundation and provided initial funding of US$10 million.
+On 8 July 2005, Shuttleworth and Canonical launched the newly-created Ubuntu Foundation and provided initial funding of US$10 million.
 The purpose of the foundation is to ensure the support and development for all future versions of Ubuntu.
-Mark Shuttleworth describes the foundation goal as to ensure the continuity of the Ubuntu project.
+Mark Shuttleworth described the foundation's goal as to ensure the continuity of the Ubuntu project.

 On 12 March 2009, Ubuntu announced developer support for third-party cloud management platforms, such as those used at Amazon EC2.